Scheduled MonumentsEnglandEnclosed stone hut settlement south-west of Gutter Tor

 What is Enclosed stone hut settlement south-west of Gutter Tor?

-Enclosed stone hut settlement south-west of Gutter Tor is a prehistoric enclosed settlement located on Dartmoor in Devon, comprising the remains of stone-built structures within an enclosing boundary.
+Enclosed stone hut settlement south-west of Gutter Tor is a Bronze Age or Iron Age settlement comprising stone-built circular structures within an enclosing boundary, located on the upland moorland of Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012251.

 Who is responsible for protecting Enclosed stone hut settlement south-west of Gutter Tor?